Abandoned & Little-Known Airfields:

 The Charleston Navy Yard Field was evidently abandoned at some point between 1940-41,

-as no airfield was depicted on the Navy Yard on the November 1941 Savannah Sectional Chart (according to Chris Kennedy),
+as no airfield was depicted on the Navy Yard on the November 1941 Savannah Sectional Chart (according to Chris Kennedy).

 [Note that this earlier field was eventually replaced by a somewhat larger airfield 1.5 miles to the southeast].

-the site of the original Charleston Navy Yard Airfield had been covered by numerous buildings.
+By the time of a 1957 aerial photo, the site of the original Charleston Navy Yard Airfield had been covered by numerous buildings.

 The Charleston Navy Yard was recommended for closure by the 1993 BRAC.